rphair/frankenwallet/docs/install/internal.md

 {: .new-title}
 > confirmation
 >
-> You can check the distinction between the two encryption versions at this standard industry reference [here](https://help.ubuntu.com/community/Full_Disk_Encryption_Howto_2019#LUKS_Encrypt): "In summary, the LUKS container for /boot/ must currently use LUKS version 1 whereas the container for the operating system's root file-system can use the default LUKS version 2."
+> You can check the distinction between the two encryption versions at this standard industry reference [here](https://help.ubuntu.com/community/Full_Disk_Encryption_Howto_2019#LUKS_Encrypt): _In summary, the LUKS container for `/boot` must currently use LUKS version 1 whereas the container for the operating system's root filesystem can use the default LUKS version 2._

 Open a Terminal shell and use `lsblk` to confirm the 2 new partitions you created after the end of the larger partition: